grafana/collector-lambda-extension/README.md

 ## Usage

-Add the extension layer ARN to your Lambda function (TODO: publish layer).
+Add the extension layer ARN to your Lambda function.
+You can find the correct ARN for your region on the [releases page](/releases).
 Set the following environment variables to the values provided by your [Grafana Cloud Stack](https://grafana.com):

 | Name                          | Value                                                                                                                                  |